 With a mission of supporting women and children in need, Women’s Giving Fund awards high-impact grants to local organizations that are making a difference.
 Over the past four years, Women’s Giving Fund has granted:

-- $30,000 grant to PC Tots, to provide affordable daycare for low-income families in the greater Park City area
+- $30,000 to PC Tots, to provide affordable childcare for low-income families in the greater Park City area

-- $30,000 grant to Peace House, to support their transitional housing program for victims of domestic violence
+- $30,000 to Peace House, to support their transitional housing program for victims of domestic violence

 Past Women’s Giving Fund Grantees